Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Update Rate - How many pixels per frame get re-traced to ensure they are still valid paths(7 or 33 is a good number to aim for here at 1080p)</li>
   <li>Enable Temporal - Enables the Temporal pass of ReSTIR GI(allows samples to travel across time</li>
   <li>Temporal M Cap - How long a sample may live for, lower means lighting updates faster(until 0 which is the opposite) but more noise(recommended either 0 or around 12, but can be played with)</li>
-  <li>Enable Denoiser - Enables a custom denoiser that is more tuned for ReSTIR GI</li>
   <li>Enable Spatial - Enables the Spatial pass of ReSTIR GI(Allows pixels to choose to use the neighboring pixels sample instead)</li>
   <li>Spatial Sample Count - How many neighboring pixels are looked at(turn to 0 to make it adapative to sample count)</li>
   <li>Minimum Spatial Radius - The minimum radius the spatial pass can sample from</li>